SebWouters/CheMPS2/README.md

 and an augmented Hessian Newton-Raphson optimizer.

 [```CheMPS2/FCI.cpp```](CheMPS2/FCI.cpp) contains a full configuration interaction solver based on Davidson's algorithm.
+It also contains the functionality to calculate Green's functions.

 [```CheMPS2/FourIndex.cpp```](CheMPS2/FourIndex.cpp) contains all functions of the FourIndex container class for the two-body matrix elements.